 - 325ºF for 60-75 minutes

 As you can see, there’s no right or wrong temperature as long as the garlic is wrapped in foil.
 I’ve taken the temperature as high as 450ºF for the roasted garlic in my Traeger twice baked potatoes.

 What to Make with Smoked Garlic

 Use your smoked garlic just like you’d use roasted garlic.
-Mix it into mashed potatoes or mac and cheese, make aioli, spread it on grilled bread, make compound butter for smoked sweet potatoes, blend it into smoked salsa verde, or fold it in with beef and chorizo for Texas shotgun shells.
+Mix it into mashed potatoes, chicken salad, or smoked mac and cheese.
+Make aioli, spread it on grilled bread, make compound butter for smoked sweet potatoes, blend it into smoked salsa verde, or fold it in with beef and chorizo for Texas shotgun shells.
 The possibilities are endless.